mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-42 -- Rep. Ken Calvert (R) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-42)
 ### Committees
-Ken Calvert is the #2 Democrat on the House Appropriations Subcommittee on Energy and Water Development
+Ken Calvert is the #2 Republican on the House Appropriations Subcommittee on Energy and Water Development

-Ken Calvert is the #6 Democrat on the House Committee on Appropriations
+Ken Calvert is the #6 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```